MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 Visual states are collected in _visual state groups_.
 All the visual states within a visual state group are mutually exclusive.
 Both visual states and visual state groups are identified by simple text strings.

-In its initial release, the Xamarin.Florms Visual State Manager defines one visual state group named "CommonStates" with three visual states:
+The Xamarin.Forms Visual State Manager defines one visual state group named "CommonStates" with three visual states:

 - "Normal"
 - "Disabled"